Marce68/Pi-Pico-GEM/firmware/README.md

 # Gelato Espresso Multi-portion

+This directory contains the MicroPython firmware for the Milano machine using the new gem_main_board_r2 control board.
+This firmware has been developed for an ice cream maker (gelato maker) in which every module produces one gelato serving in 3-5 minutes.
+A machine can have from 1 to 8 modules.
-This firmware has been developed to manage every module of a machine that produces one gelato serving in 3-5 minutes It is completely written in micropython and use wifi for OTA update and BLE to communicate with and App
+It is completely written in micropython and use wifi for OTA update and BLE to communicate with and App

 ---

 There are several files in this project, let's explain the use:
-1. main.py è il file principale del progetto
+1. main.py as usual is the main module of the project
-2. WIFI_CONFIG.py contiene SSID e PASSWORD per accedere alla rete WIFi
+2. WIFI_CONFIG.py contains SSID and PASSWORD to access WIFi network
+3. ....

 # MicroPython Over-the-Air updater